If you struggle with body aches, joint pain, anxiety, insomnia, or depression, there’s a good chance you’ve probably

 Numerous studies have shown that CBD naturally seems to counteract the “high” side effects of THC in marijuana users, therefore reducing the intoxicating side effects.

-Most recent studies on CBD and mental health have concluded that CBD positively interacts with serotonin receptors in the brain.
-Since low serotonin levels are often linked to increased symptoms of anxiety and depression, this may be the reason why many CBD users with these conditions find relief from these symptoms.
+Some recent studies on CBD and mental health have concluded that CBD may positively interact with serotonin receptors in the brain.
+Since low serotonin levels are often linked to increased symptoms of anxiety and depression, this may be the reason why many CBD users with these conditions find that it helps them feel calmer and more relaxed.

 IT'S ABOUT YOU.
 IT'S ABOUT YOUR HEALTH.
 IT'S ABOUT RECONNECTING.